Áine

-Áine ([ˈaːnʲə]) is an Irish goddess of summer, wealth and sovereignty.
+Áine ([ˈaːnʲə]) is an Irish goddess of summer, wealth, beauty and sovereignty.
 She is associated with midsummer and the sun, and is sometimes represented by a red mare.
 She is the daughter of Egobail, the sister of Aillen and/or Fennen, and is claimed as an ancestor by multiple Irish families.
-As the goddess of love and fertility, she has command over crops and animals and is also associated with agriculture.
+As the goddess associated with fertility, she has command over crops and animals and is also associated with agriculture.